 The flu-like feeling, aches and fatigue began to lift.
 I started to have more energy.
 The “zombie” feeling and urge to sleep in the day faded.

-I don’t really understand what’s going on and it’s probably not the most sensible of actions (stopping the Levothyroxine).
+I don’t really understand what’s going on and it’s probably not the most sensible of actions.
 But, it’s a couple of weeks since I stopped it and I seem to be doing much better!

 Obviously, it goes without saying that I don’t advocate going against a doctor’s recommendations.
 And, this could come back to kick me in the ass… but we will see.